 When we moved back to Lincoln, we were amazed at how much the city we knew growing up had changed.
-We could hardly recognise the place!
 In just a couple of decades, it has transformed from an intriguing but quiet county town into a buzzing, expanding city with something new opening every week.
 It’s been so much fun rediscovering it!
 And now we want to take you on that journey too.
-So, here are our favourite things to do in Lincoln to get the most out of your time here.
+So, here is a collection of our favourite things to do in Lincoln to get the most out of your time here.

 If you’re a Lincoln local then many of the things we’ve picked out here will be familiar, but maybe you’ll find a secret or two you didn’t know about.
 And if you’re visiting for the first time, welcome to Lincoln!
 You’ll love our little city, and we hope this list can help you have an amazing trip.

 This site contains links to some services we love and recommend, which we may make commission from at no extra cost to you.

 Things to do in Lincoln: history and sightseeing